Green Hills Country Club: MacKenzie and the design team

 Alister MacKenzie was acknowledged to be one of the three leading golf course architects of his day (along with A. W. Tillinghast and Donald Ross) and was the author of Golf Course Design which told of his design philosophy.
 MacKenzie influenced countless architects from that time to the present.
 He also wrote The Spirit of St. Andrews, which became the famous "lost manuscript" until it was rediscovered and published long after his death in 1934.

 Robert Hunter was a good golfer and a socialite with "connections" that helped bring attention to various MacKenzie course design projects.
 He oversaw construction of the course in collaboration with MacKenzie.
 His gregarious manner also helped to build membership after the club was formed.
 Moreover, Hunter was a devotee of links-style golf courses and published a seminal book on golf course architecture titled Links.

 H. Chandler Egan, was a golfing champion of national stature having won the U. S. Amateur Championship in 1904 and 1905 and the Pacific Northwest championship in 1915, 1920, 1923, 1925 and 1932.
 He was also an accomplished architect in his own right, having designed several outstanding courses in Oregon.
 He also achieved considerable acclaim for his remodeling of Pebble Beach Golf Links in preparation for the 1929 U. S. Amateur Championship.
 He redesigned the greens and bunkering giving them a ragged, natural seaside look that was very dramatic.
 (It is worth noting that Egan finished second in that 1929 U.S. Amateur Championship).
 MacKenzie, however, redesigned the eighth hole which has been acclaimed as one of the great par fours of the world.
 Significantly, Bobby Jones was defeated early in that 1929 championship which led to his visiting Cypress Point and Pasatiempo.
 These visits prompted Bobby Jones to select Mackenzie for the design of Augusta National in place of Donald Ross and a tradition was born.

 Economic realities

 By 1933 economic reality set in and the Union League Golf and Country Club filed for bankruptcy.
 The club was reorganized as semi-private Millbrae Golf and Country Club.
 During the period around World War II many of the original MacKenzie bunkers were filled in (a cost-cutting measure that occurred in golf courses throughout America) and sodded over.
-In 1945 Millbrae Golf and County Club became the private Green Hills Country Club, which it remains to this day.
+In 1945 Millbrae Golf and Country Club became the private Green Hills Country Club, which it remains to this day.

 During the 1990s many of the original MacKenzie design features (and bunkers) were restored.